MarcoMLDD/OpenCLOS/README.md

 * **Simple Graphical User Interface (GUI):** Provides an intuitive interface for interacting with the system.
 * **Real-time Camera Feed:** Displays live camera input for monitoring.

 ## Note: I'm really lazy and most of this README is AI-generated haha.
-So I'm REALLY REALLY sorry If I couldn't list the dependencies T_T
+So I'm REALLY REALLY sorry If I couldn't list the dependencies T_T Also, this was tested on Fedora 42. (do what you want with that info)

 ### Running the GUI